 Do you want to invite friends or family to come and visit you in Germany?

-For their trip, they will need a tourist visa, which is one of the short stay (less than 90 days) Schengen visas.
+For their trip, they will need a tourist visa, which is one of the short stays (less than 90 days) Schengen visas.
 There are two types of tourist visas.
-One is for general tourist and the other for family and friends who wants to visit someone in Germany.
+One is for general tourists and the other for family and friends who want to visit someone in Germany.

 More information, application forms and requirements can be found on the German Embassy website.